 SPECIES: ‘Species’ refers to a type of microorganism existing within a genus or family.
 For example, acidophilus is the name of a species within the Lactobacillus genus.

 STRAIN: A probiotic ‘strain’ is a genetic variant or subtype of a species.
 Different probiotic supplements contain different strains, which may be classified under the same species and genus.
 However, one acidophilus is not equal to another acidophilus.
 It’s the strain level that matters when you choose a probiotic in order to help with a specific health condition.
 If you're looking to take a probiotic, make sure to look out for robust, well researched strains when choosing the right for you.

 After all, when choosing a dog there is a difference between embarking on life with a Labrador or a Dachshund.

-When it comes to research on probiotics, generally speaking the bulk of the gold-standard clinical trials suggest that probiotics can help to support gut health, for example, helping to prevent antibiotic-associated diarrhoea.
-However, emerging fields of research include a huge variety of health concerns, such as weight loss, skin health and even mental health.
-Research into probiotics is growing at an exponential rate - so probiotics remain an exciting field to watch.
+When it comes to research on what do probiotics do, the bulk of the gold-standard clinical trials suggest that probiotics can help to support gut health.
+Excitingly, there are also emerging fields of research on a huge variety of health concerns, such as skin health, intimate health, immune health, and mental health.
+Research into probiotic supplements is growing at an exponential rate – watch this space!